Hemp help your condition?

 How hemp and cannabis growers grow their crops has a major impact on our environment and on climate change.
 Organic farming helps build healthy soils while sequestering carbon from the atmosphere, which lessens the impact of climate change.
 Many hemp brands claim to be organic but have no documentation, so just look for the USDA organic symbol.

 Because our hemp extract is a natural supplement that comes from a plant, it has a taste that some consider to be bitter and strong.
 Many like the flavor, and others prefer a way to mask it.
 When our same product is offered in multiple flavors, choose the one you like best; if you want to change the flavor, try mixing the oil in honey, applesauce, a smoothie, or in your favorite juice.

 Marijuana is the racist name pushed upon the public in 1937 to stamp out any medical or recreational use, by using the Marijuana Stamp Act (up until 1937, cannabis was regularly sold in almost all apothecaries (aka, pharmacies) throughout the USA; this was the propagandistic part of the "Reefer Madness" campaign — not to stop cannabis usage — rather to wipe out it's genetic cousin, industrial hemp, from competing with the timber, construction, oil and apparel industries.

-CBD is a molecule, and whether it’s in the cannabis plant or the hemp plant, it’s the same molecule; what’s different are the laws surrounding both
+Cannabinoids are molecules, and whether it's in the cannabis plant or the hemp plant, it's the same molecule; what's different are the laws surrounding both.